Is Wicca a Dangerous Cult? Facts About the Wiccan Religion

 Since most members are solitaries who practice autonomously, this isn't even possible for most Wiccans.
 Covens and groups generally make decisions democratically or by consensus.

-Mind-altering practice are used in excess and serve to suppress doubts
+Mind-altering practices are used in excess and serve to suppress doubts.

 Questions, doubt and dissent are discouraged and/or punished.